MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/servicebus.md

 right for you at this time.

 The new AMQP-based API offers improved message passing reliability, performance and expanded feature support going forward.
+The new API also offers support for asynchronous operations (based on asyncio) for sending, receiving and handling messages.

 For documentation on the legacy HTTP-based operations please see [Using HTTP-based operations of the legacy API](#using-http-based-operations-of-the-legacy-api).